ks982579/iu-autonomous-fact-checker/README.md

 For an extenions, we load into the browser - Chrome in our case for now.
 However, this will require a build step unfortunately.
 So the vite.config.ts file needs an update.

+This is a React-based Chrome extension with Vite as the build tool.
+In the scripts:

+1. build:extension - builds the extension and copies the manifest
+2. There's a dist/ directory that should be created after building
+3. The manifest is copied from public/manifest.json to dist/

+To load this into Chrome, the user needs to:

+1. First build the extension
+2. Then load the dist folder into Chrome's developer mode

 ### Zellij